WPRDC/data-guide/docs/publishingOnCKAN.md

 More information on handling sensitive data is available in the privacy section of this publisher's guide.
 As one final check, we also require all datasets being published for the first time be marked as "private."
 Datasets can be published privately by...
 The Regional Data Center will check to see if any datasets are ready for review prior to their going "live" at least once per weekday.
 If any potential issues are found with the data, you will be contacted by the Regional Data Center.
 If none are founnd, then Regional Data Center staff will publish your dataset as open data!
-We encourage publishers to proactively contact us by phone or email if there are any questions about privacy when publishing a dataset.
+We encourage publishers to proactively contact us by phone or e-mail if there are any questions about privacy when publishing a dataset.

 When updating resources within a dataset, there is no need to designate the dataset as private unless substantial changes affecting the design or composition of resources within the dataset have been made.